 The accommodations at Ghostown Blues Bed & Breakfast are a living museum of pioneer life with a modern twist.
 Guests stay in historical recreations of prairie living quarters.
 The lodge serves as a community area and features modern bathrooms, a well-appointed continental breakfast, wireless Internet, and a large porch with full BBQ facilities.
 The lodge is also where you will find breakfast each morning.
 A hot breakfast will be available between 6:30 and 11:00 every morning.
 Guests are also encouraged to use the BBQ and cooking facilities, which include a microwave, fridge, hot plate and coffee pot.
 Our beautiful new outdoor kitchen features granite counter tops, a sink and refrigerator, as well as a full BBQ with a grill and griddle.

 Please be courteous to other guests.
 Smoking is not allowed in buildings or wagons and please place all trash, seeds ,shells, and butts in the available receptacles.
-Loud or disruptive pets must be kenneled off site.
-We appreciate your keeping your pet off the beds to avoid any dry cleaning fees being added to your stay.
+Pets are welcome but loud or disruptive pets must be kenneled off site.
+An additional $25 cleaning fee will be added for pets.

 The lodge serves as a community area with full facilities.
 It features two private bathrooms, the breakfast bar, and a full-length porch overlooking the campfire.
 Whether you're sipping tea around the potbelly stove or having a BBQ on the porch, the warmth of this building invites you to enjoy yourself.
 Nearly a century old, the lodge was originally built in 1912 and served as both a church and a schoolhouse until it was closed in 1949 and relocated to Maple Creek for use as a Lutheran Church.
 From 1970 on, the building was used for storage until being moved to become the centrepiece at Ghostown Blues.

 Sheep Wagons - 2 Available